Robert Lansing (actor): Stage

-His rugged good looks, commanding stage presence and stentorian voice earned him continuing stage work and throughout his film career he periodically returned to the New York stage, making his last such appearance in 1991.
+His rugged good looks, commanding stage presence, and stentorian voice earned him continuing stage work and throughout his film career, he periodically returned to the New York stage, making his last such appearance in 1991.

 He played the lead in the 1973 Roundabout Theater production of August Strindberg's The Father, staged by Gene Feist.
-New York Times critic Clive Barnes praised Lansing's "mannered, tortured and racked portrait of the Captain" as "superlative," comparing it favorably with a Michael Redgrave performance years earlier.
+New York Times critic Clive Barnes praised Lansing's "mannered, tortured, and racked portrait of the Captain" as "superlative," comparing it favorably with a Michael Redgrave performance years earlier.
 Also that year he starred with Barbara Bel Geddes in the Broadway production of Jean Kerr's comedy Finishing Touches.
 In 1977, Lansing appeared in a one-man show as coal miner union leader John L. Lewis.

-José Ferrer asked Lansing to perform in a series of plays at the New York City Center, including as a Cadet of Gascoyne in Cyrano de Bergerac and as the Marquis of Dorset in Richard III.
-He appeared in Tennessee Williams' Suddenly, Last Summer and Eugene O'Neill's The Great God Brown in the title role.
-Other stage performances included roles in Charley's Aunt, Elmer Rice's Cue for Passion, The Lovers, and The Cut of the Axe.
-Off-Broadway, his work included The Father, the "Sea Plays" of Eugene O'Neill and two one-man shows, Damien and The Disciple of Discontent.
+Lansing appeared in Tennessee Williams' Suddenly, Last Summer and Eugene O'Neill's The Great God Brown in the title role.
+His other stage performances included roles in Charley's Aunt, Elmer Rice's Cue for Passion, The Lovers, and The Cut of the Axe.
+Off-Broadway, his work included The Father, the "Sea Plays" of Eugene O'Neill, and two one-man shows, Damien and The Disciple of Discontent.

-In 1989, Lansing appeared at the Williamstown Theater Festival in a dramatization of John Brown's Body.
+In 1989, Lansing appeared at the Williamstown Theatre Festival in a dramatization of John Brown's Body.
 The three-person cast also included Christopher Reeve and Laurie Kennedy.

 Film

-On film, Lansing starred in the 1959 science fiction film 4D Man.
-He also starred as marine biologist Hank Donner in the 1966 nature drama film Namu, the Killer Whale, which featured one of the first orcas ever displayed in captivity.
-His other films included Under the Yum Yum Tree, A Gathering of Eagles, The Grissom Gang, Bittersweet Love, Scalpel (a.k.a.
-False Face), Empire of the Ants and The Nest.
+On film, Lansing starred in the 1959 science-fiction film 4D Man.
+He also starred as marine biologist Hank Donner in the 1966 nature drama film Namu, the Killer Whale.
+His other films included Under the Yum Yum Tree, A Gathering of Eagles, The Grissom Gang, Bittersweet Love, False Face, Empire of the Ants, and The Nest.